nerdburn/nerdburn-next/content/the-new-fintech-stack-for-canadian-startups.md

 ### Primary Banking (Vault)

-I have used [Loop](https://bankonloop.com), [Float](https://floatfinancial.com) and [Vault](https://tryvault.com) before, and had an active employee expense card in Vault for our coworking space, and then [Saud](https://twitter.com/sauddaziz) popped into my Twitter thread and I discovered I could use them for receivables — I decided to go all in on Vault.
+I have used Loop, Float, and Vault before, and already had an active employee expense card in Vault for our coworking space, and then [Saud](https://twitter.com/sauddaziz) popped into my Twitter thread and I discovered I could use them for receivables — I decided to go all in on Vault.
 I’ll report back in a few months once we’re making real money in there.

 ### Payroll (Humi)